Introduction

 Event Settings

-- Announce: Whether to speak the event when it happens
+- Announce — speak the event when it happens.

 Source Filtering

-Events that apply to a creature have a Sources subcategory with toggles for:
+Events that involve a creature have a Sources sub-category with toggles for who’s allowed to trigger an announcement:

 Speech Settings